LyalinDotCom/Flash/README.md

 flash "create a logo for a coffee shop" flash "combine these photos into one image" flash "add a sunset background to my photo.png"

+# CLI operations
+flash "deploy to firebase"
+flash "run the tests"
+flash "build and deploy the app" flash "check what version of node I have" flash "commit my changes with a good message"
 ```

 ## Multi-Agent System (Gemini Mode)